What are you researching?

 Burlington's earliest records of marriages, births and deaths - We have a copy of the records of marriages, births, and deaths, 1789-1833; and marriages May 1830-1863.

-Census records - United States census records are searchable through Heritage Quest (outside of the Library) and Ancestry (accessible in the Tech Center).
-International census records are accessible on Ancestry.
+Census records - United States and international census records are searchable through Ancestry, accessible in the Tech Center.

 City directories - We have annual city directories for Burlington dating back to 1865.
 Great for researching who lived in your house in the past, or tracing ancestors’ residences around Burlington.
 City directories are in the Reference Collection.